cesar-rgon/simple-kf2-server-launcher/doc/ANNEX.md

 Accepted parameters are: *For example*
 ```
-java -jar SimpleKF2ServerLauncher.jar --profiles profileName1 [profileName2 profileName3 ... ]
+java -jar SimpleKF2ServerLauncher.jar --pp platformName/profileName [platformName2/profileName2 ... ]
 ```
 *NOTE: [ ] means that these parameters are optional*

-- This command executes one or multiple servers, one per profileName.
+- This command executes one or multiple servers, one per platformName and profileName.
-- The profile names must be separated by whitespace.
+- The plarform/profile names must be separated by whitespace.
+- The platform names must exist in launcher's database.
+Valid values are: Steam and Epic.
-- The profile names must exist in launcher's database.
+- The profile names must exist in launcher's database (case sensitive).

 ---
 Back to main page [here](../README.md).